 A worksheet to deepen students’ understanding of fractions.

 Assign each student a fraction, or allow the students to choose their own.
 If you have access to a set of fraction dice, students can roll to get a starting fraction.
 This is written in the box at the top of the worksheet.
-Laminate or slide into a dry-erase pocket and use with a dry-erase marker for added longevity.
+Print this resource on cardstock and slide into a dry-erase pocket.
+Then, use with a dry-erase marker for added longevity.

 Students then complete a ‘fact file’ for their fraction.
 Activities include: